MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/supported-features-codespaces.md

 * Code navigation* - Most commands supported, specifically Go To Base and Find in files with path specification not yet supported.
 * Quick Info* - Colorization in quick info is not supported.
 * HTML, CSS, Razor editors* - Diagnostics, IntelliSense completion, quick info, smart indent.
 Currently no support for semantic colorization, navigation commands, etc.
-* JavaScript editor* - Script blocks (for example, JavaScript content in HTML and CSHTML files) and semantic highlighting are not yet supported.
+* JavaScript and TypeScript editor* - Script blocks (for example, JavaScript content in HTML and CSHTML files) and semantic highlighting are not yet supported.
 Known issues with lightbulb features and linting.
 * CMake Targets View
 * CMake Project Settings editor
 * Ctrl+F7 (compile file)